Earthport/rest-api-docs/Guides/making requests.md

 For both of these headers, you must give the standard JSON MIME type (application/json).

-You will receive an error if you attempt to make a POST/PUT request without this MIME type.
+You will receive an error (HTTP status code=415) if you attempt to make a POST/PUT request without this MIME type.

 ### Rate limiting